 How do I apply?

-All applicants to the Global Master's programmes at Karolinska Institutet that are obliged to pay tuition fee and have paid the application fee to University Admissions will receive information and an invite to apply for the KI Global Master's Programme scholarship after the last day to pay the application fee and submit supporting documents.
+All applicants to the Global Master's programmes at Karolinska Institutet who are obliged to pay tuition fees and have paid the application fee to University Admissions will receive information and an invite to apply for the KI Global Master's Programme scholarship after the last day to pay the application fee and submit supporting documents.

-Invitations to apply for the scholarship are sent by email to the email address you have used to create your account at universityadmissions.se on February 8 (preliminary date).
+Invitations to apply for the scholarship are sent by email 8 February to the email address you have used to create your account at universityadmissions.se.

 The selection process is based on an overall assessment of the applicant's CV and qualifications that are submitted via UniversityAdmissions and evaluated in connection with the application for a KI Global Master's programme.
 Scholarship awaredees will be notified via email.